 Entry to the specialist register is dependent on the award of a Certificate of Eligibility for Specialist Registration (CESR).
 Similarly, for the General Practice Register this is dependent on the award of a Certificate of Eligibility for General Practice Registration (CEGPR).

-Get help choosing your specialty with personalised recommendations from Specialty explorer.
+Get help with making an informed decision about your specialty with Specialty explorer.